geo-fluid-dynamics/peclet/README.md

 This is currently being tested with the following builds of deal.II:
 - deal.II v8.5.pre from docker image dealii/dealii:v8.5.pre.4-gcc-mpi-fulldepsmanual-debugrelease (as shown in peclet/Dockerfile)

+## Design notes
+The Peclet class is implemented entirely with header files.
+This reduces the structural complexity of the code and can increase programming productivity, but it leads to longer compile times.
+A header-only approach would be impractical for the deal.II library itself; but in this small project's experience, the header-only approach is more than adequate.
+Most notably, this simplifies working with C++ templates.

 ## Build